-- Use field-provided materials and the factory-provided air intake screen to route the intake piping.
+- Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in Figure 29.
 Maintain a minimum clearance of 3" (76 mm) around the air intake opening.
-The air intake opening (with the protective screen) should always be directed forward, or sideways. - 2.
+The air intake opening (with the protective screen) should always be directed forward, or sideways. - If intake air is drawn from a ventilated attic (Figure 26) or ventilated crawlspace (Figure 27) the exhaust vent length must not exceed those listed in Table 7B.
+If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3.
 Use a sheet metal screw to secure the intake pipe to the connector, if desired.